 (D) Allowing the surface or item to air-dry.

-(60) School-age child--A child who is five years old or older and who will attend school in August or September of that year.
+(64) School-age child--A child who is five years old or older and is enrolled in or has completed kindergarten.

-(61) Seat belt--A lap belt and any shoulder strap included as original equipment on or added to a motor vehicle.
+(65) Seat belt--A lap belt and any shoulder strap included as original equipment on or added to a motor vehicle.